 5. Once you have gathered the information for your video, you will create a storyboard.
 A storyboard is simply a planning device used to visually sketch out the actions of a story.
 It will help organize your thoughts and scenes for the video.
 It is a sequence of drawings and/or pictures with some directions and dialogue that represent the shots planned for your movie.

 Your storyboard must be created and approved by your teacher before beginning video production.

-Use an online source for the Storyboard - Storyboard That - or download a storyboard Word version or PDF version.
+- Use an online source for the Storyboard - Storyboard That

 Tips to Help You Prepare a Professional Video Resumé